Do you want to learn how to get a story on the local news, but don’t know where to start?

 The same geographic rules apply to all these categories.
 For example, if you are a frozen yoghurt company based in Florida, but you’re trying to get local media coverage in New York, then you’re out of luck.

 But if you’ve got a newsworthy story then the media where you base your business will cover you.
+This is great free PR.

 Local news also has an additional focus on community stories – softer, less hard news focused, and more human interest stories that highlight what is happening in the local community.